Alec Guinness: Film career

 Guinness made his speaking debut in film in the drama Great Expectations (1946).
 He was initially mainly associated with the Ealing comedies, and particularly for playing eight characters in Kind Hearts and Coronets (1949).
-His other films from this period included Oliver Twist (1948), The Lavender Hill Mob, The Man in the White Suit (both 1951) and The Ladykillers (1955), with all four ranked among the Best British films.
+His other films from this period included Oliver Twist (1948), The Lavender Hill Mob, The Man in the White Suit (both 1951) and The Ladykillers (1955), with all four, as well as Great Expectations and Kind Hearts and Coronets, ranked among the Best British films.
 In 1950, he portrayed 19th-century British prime minister Benjamin Disraeli in The Mudlark, which included delivering an uninterrupted seven-minute speech in Parliament.
 In 1952, director Ronald Neame cast Guinness in his first romantic lead role, opposite Petula Clark in The Card.
 In 1951, a poll of British exhibitors identified Guinness as the top box office attraction in British films and fifth in international films, based on box office returns.
 Guinness was idolised by Peter Sellers—who himself became famous for inhabiting a variety of characters in a film—with Sellers's first major film role starring alongside his idol in The Ladykillers.

 Guinness's other notable film roles of this period included The Swan (1956) with Grace Kelly, in her penultimate film role, and The Horse's Mouth (1958), in which Guinness played the part of drunken painter Gulley Jimson, and for which he also wrote the screenplay, which was nominated for an Academy Award.
-Guiness' desire to make The Horse's Mouth led to a break with the Rank Organisation who refused to fund it, with the actor claiming John Davis, head of Rank, “told me that I was a funny man and if I ever made a serious film it would finish me off.”
+Guinness' desire to make The Horse's Mouth led to a break with the Rank Organisation who refused to fund it, with the actor claiming John Davis, head of Rank, “told me that I was a funny man and if I ever made a serious film it would finish me off.”

 He played the lead in Carol Reed's Our Man in Havana (1959); Marcus Aurelius in The Fall of the Roman Empire (1964); Lieutenant General Yevgraf Andreyevich Zhivago in Doctor Zhivago (1965), The Quiller Memorandum (1966); Marley's Ghost in Scrooge (1970); Charles I in Cromwell (1970); Pope Innocent III in Franco Zeffirelli's Brother Sun, Sister Moon (1972); and the title role in Hitler: The Last Ten Days (1973), which he considered his best film performance, though critics disagreed.
 Another role that is sometimes referred to as one he considered his best, and is also considered so by many critics, is that of Major Jock Sinclair in Tunes of Glory (1960).
 Guinness also played the role of Jamessir Bensonmum, the blind butler, in the 1976 Neil Simon film Murder by Death.